hurulu/BBB-nectar-button/README.md

 # NeCTAR Button on Beaglebone Black(BBB)

 ## Overview

 This project is to make a button that can start and monitor instances on NeCTAR research cloud (Openstack Cloud).
+Simply click on the button, you can start one or more(depending how long you press the button) predefined NeCTAR test instances and monitor their status by LEDs.
+All the test instances will be terminated no matter what status they are in.

 ## Components
 * BeagleBone Black (With Ubuntu 13.04)